 National Housing Survey

-Consumer Sentiment Toward Housing Hits Lowest Level in Two Years
+Consumer Sentiment toward Housing at Highest Level in Nearly Two Years

 On the right rail of this webpage, you will find a news release with highlights from the HPSI and National Housing Survey results, the latest Data Release highlighting the consumer attitudinal indicators, month-over-month key indicator data, an overview and white paper about the HPSI, technical notes providing in-depth information about the National Housing Survey methodology, the questionnaire used for the survey, and a comparative assessment of Fannie Mae’s National Housing Survey and other consumer surveys.